GalvinGao/linkr/README.md

 # linkr
+Greatly inspired by [YOURLS](https://github.com/YOURLS/YOURLS).
 Linkr allows you to host your own shortlink service with ease.